8. Why Did John Refer To The Comforter As He Or Him Instead Of It?

 NOTE: The Spirit did not change gender between these Testaments (the Old & New).
 As you can see, grammatical usage alone is not the determining factor.

-There are many scriptures which give things genders (both “living” and “lifeless”) though they are not personalities at all.
+There are many scriptures that assign genders (to both “living” and “lifeless” things) though they are not personalities at all.
 Some are given “mouths” to speak.
 (I Cor.
 12:15, 16) “If the foot shall say, because I am not the hand, I am not of the body… And if the ear shall say, because I am not the eye…” Of course, feet and ears do not have mouths to speak.
 They are simply personified by Paul in order to make a point.
 The Bible says that “The mountains and hills shall break forth before you into singing, and all the trees shall clap their hands” (Isa.
 55:12), here again mountains do not have mouths to sing with, neither do trees have hands.

 |⇑1||Ref: (The Holy Ghost) & (Verses Where “He” & “Him” Should Be Referred To As “It”)|